tvut/portfolio-website/readme.md

 # Portfolio-Website
-My portfolio website hosted at [tristans.ca](<tristans.ca>).
+My portfolio website that is hosted at [tristans.ca](<tristans.ca>).
 The website is built from scratch in HTML and CSS.
 All GIFs were replaced with HTML5 videos to help speed up page load times.